CSME 2023 Annual General Members Meeting

-The 2022 Annual General Meeting of the Canadian Society for Mechanical Engineering was held as follows:
+The 2023 Annual General Members Meeting of the Canadian Society for Mechanical Engineering will be held as follows:

-Location: Room ICE-8-222, University of Alberta, Edmonton, AB and via ZOOM
+Location: Room C1-4127, Engineering Bldg, University of Sherbrooke, Sherbrooke, QC, and via ZOOM

-Attendance: CSME professional members in good standing could register to attend the AGM in person or virtually by emailing a request to Guy Gosselin, Exec Dir - email@example.com no later than 27 May 2022 (note that pre-registration is now closed).
+Attendance: CSME professional members in good standing may register to attend the AGM in person or virtually by emailing a request to Guy Gosselin, Exec Dir - firstname.lastname@example.org no later than 16 May 2023 (note that pre-registration is required).

-Proxy voting: CSME members in good standing could elect to have a proxyholder attend, act and vote on their behalf at the 2022 AGM by completing and emailing this proxy form (click to download) to Guy Gosselin, Exec Dir - firstname.lastname@example.org no later than 7 May 2022 (registration for proxy voting is now closed).
+Proxy voting: CSME members in good standing may elect to have a proxyholder attend, act and vote on their behalf at the 2023 AGM mtg by completing and emailing this proxy form (click to download) to Guy Gosselin, Exec Dir - email@example.com no later than 30 April 2023 (registration for proxy voting is now open).

-The 2022 AGM agenda package (click to download) contains the following reports approved by general members: (i) Audited 2021 financial statements, (ii) 2022 Report of the CSME Nominating Committee.
+The 2023 AGM mtg agenda package Draft1 (to be updated shortly) will contain the following reports to be approved by general members: (i) Audited 2022 financial statements, (ii) 2023 Report of the CSME Nominating Committee, as well as the minutes of the last AGM.

 CSME 2021 AGM Minutes / Elected Slate of Officers

 A by-law relating generally to the conduct of the affairs of the Canadian Society for Mechanical Engineering (CSME) was offcially adopted by general Members in 2013 in conformance with the Canada Not-For-Profit Corporations Act S.C.
 2009, c.23 (NFP Act).
-Board-approved amendments were ratified by Members in 2017 and 2020.
+Board-approved amendments were ratified by General Members in 2017, 2020 and 2022.
 The currently active set of bylaws can be downloaded (click to download).
-An amendment to these bylaws is being proposed for ratification by the members at the 2022 AGM (see above).

 CSME Policy on Engagement with Public Officials